commercetools/commercetools-payone-integration/README.md

 `TEST_DATA_SW_BANK_TRANSFER_IBAN` | the IBAN of a test bank account supporting Sofortueberweisung `TEST_DATA_SW_BANK_TRANSFER_BIC` | the BIC of a test bank account supporting Sofortueberweisung

+> **NOTE**: pseudocardpans are used to be expired after some period of time,
+> so you should update them from time to time in local and Travis build settings.
+>
+> Could we obtain a new "fresh" pseudocardpan for every build?

 To get a pseudocardpan for a credit card you can use the PAYONE server API.
 To do this with the client API please refer to the corresponding documentation.
 With the server API you simply need to send a POST request of type "3dscheck" for example by using a command line tool:

 ```